-Aspiration: Chapter has a Chapter Advisory Board with three advisors in weekly contact with the chapter and eight advisors who are in monthly communication with the chapter leadership, and a House Corporation (if applicable).
-Advisors participate in at least four webinars yearly.
+Aspiration: Chapter has a Chapter Advisory Board with a total of eight members, including three who are in weekly contact with chapter leadership, and a separate House Corporation (if applicable).
+Advisors participate in at least four Fraternity-led Advisor Webinars yearly.

-Expectation: Chapter has a Chapter Advisory Board with one advisor in weekly contact with the chapter and at least five advisors who are in monthly communication with the chapter leadership, and a House Corporation (if applicable).
-Advisors participate in at least three webinars yearly.
+Expectation: Chapter has a Chapter Advisory Board with a total of five members, including one who is in weekly contact with chapter leadership, and a separate House Corporation (if applicable).
+Advisors participate in at least three Fraternity-led Advisor Webinars yearly.

-Minimum: Chapter has a Chapter Advisory Board with one advisor in weekly contact with chapter and at least three advisors who are in monthly communication with chapter leadership, and a House Corporation (if applicable).
-Advisors participate in at least two webinars yearly.
+Minimum: Chapter has a Chapter Advisory Board with a total of three members, including one who is in weekly contact with chapter leadership and a separate House Corporation (if applicable).
+Advisors participate in at least two Fraternity-led Advisor Webinars yearly.